Slavery in Australia: Modern slavery

 According to the Global Slavery Index, there were approximately 15,000 people living in illegal "conditions of modern slavery" in Australia in 2016.
 During the 2015–16 financial year, 169 alleged human trafficking and slavery offences were referred to the Australian Federal Police (AFP), including alleged instances of forced marriage, sexual exploitation, and forced labour.
 As of 2017, the Commonwealth Director of Public Prosecutions had prosecuted 19 individuals for slavery-related offences since 2004, with several other prosecutions ongoing.

 The introduction of the Modern Slavery Act 2018 into Australian law was partly based upon concerns of slavery being evident in the agricultural sector.
+The Act also created the office of the Australian Anti-Slavery Commissioner.
+Former senator Chris Evans was named as the first commissioner and commenced his five-year term on 2 December 2024.

 Work For the Dole

 Beginning in 1998, the Australian Government instituted a work program for unemployed welfare recipients.
 Due to the vulnerability of the participants and low level of agency, combined with the low pay, the policy has increasingly been viewed as slavery by some Australians.

 In remote indigenous communities, who are provided with the similar Community Development Program, the perception of slavery is increased, due to perception of government policies creating a lack of alternative opportunity for workers.